""

 Online: These programs are offered 100% online.
 Some programs may require an on-campus orientation or residency experience, but the courses will be facilitated in an online format.

 Minimum Graduate Coursework Requirement 34 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244).
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244.

 Overall Graduate GPA Requirement 3.6 GPA required